 84. House of the Seven Gables

-In about 2015, the building was cut into pieces, placed on a truck, and moved across the river to 9 E. Fremont in Douglas where is commands a fine view of Beery Field.
+In about 2015, the building was cut into pieces, placed on a truck, and moved across the river to 9 East Fremont in Douglas where is commands a fine view of Beery Field.
+In the process of reconstruction, an eighth gable was added.